 The human mind is a function for existence.
 Like the body, the mind is a form and a system, and a system of systems.

-Your mind is the administer of your being, an instrument of existence that belongs to you.
+Your mind is the director of your body – an instrument of existence that belongs to you.

 At Integrity Yoga, we define the Mind, in reference to a human being, as:

 Mind – the sensory and perceptual system of governance within a living body.

 The term ‘sensory and perceptual’ refers to physiology that is voluntary or conscious – or in possession of this potential – within a body; and the term ‘governance’ refers more directly to the responsibility of control, influence, or regulation.
 When you examine a living body, this physiology and mechanism is derived from ectodermal derivatives, namely the nervous system.

 Again, it is important to understand the biological origins of this bodily tissue, because wonderfully you can control the operations of your nervous system, which coordinates all activities of your body, enabling you to predict, respond, and adapt to changes both internal and external.

 Think about it, and additionally, consider how I’ve defined Body in the plural (‘structures’) and Mind in the singular (‘system’).
 This is because your body requires a primary mechanism to determine its complex needs for survival (i.e. your nervous system).